 - Binding nature.
 When you register with a state program, this creates a binding wish on your behalf which, in most states, your family cannot dispute.

-If your state does not have an electronic registry and you wish to participate in an organ donation program, go to http://www.organdonation.org and complete the Organ Donation form.
+You can also go to http://www.organdonation.org and complete the Organ Donation form.
 Print it out and keep it in your wallet.

 You should also add the information to your driver’s license.
 Many people still signify their desire to be a donor this way.
 Or you can include your wishes in your Disposition of Body form.